radiant-rstats/radiant/README.md

 ## Running Radiant on shinyapps.io

-To run your own instance of Radiant on shinyapps.io clone the <a href="https://github.com/radiant-rstats/radiant" target="_blank">radiant</a> repo and [deploy](http://shiny.rstudio.com/articles/shinyapps.html).
+To run your own instance of Radiant on shinyapps.io first <a href = "https://radiant-rstats.github.io/docs/install.html" target = "_blank">install Radiant and its dependencies</a>.
+Then clone the <a href="https://github.com/radiant-rstats/radiant" target="_blank">radiant</a> repo and ensure you have the latest version of the Radiant packages installed by running `radiant/inst/app/for.shinyapps.io.R`.
+Finally, open `radiant/inst/app/ui.R` and [deploy](http://shiny.rstudio.com/articles/shinyapps.html) the application.

 ## Running Radiant on shiny-server